Rutgers University–Camden: Athletics

-Achievements

 In 2006, Rutgers–Camden earned its first NCAA Division III national championship when the softball team defeated top-ranked and two-time defending champion St. Thomas (Minn.), 3–2.
 Rutgers–Camden set program marks with a 47–5 record and a 29-game winning streak.

 In 2012 and 2013, Rutgers–Camden student-athlete Tim VanLiew won back-to-back NCAA Men's Division III Outdoor Track and Field Championships in the javelin.
 He won his first title on May 26, 2012, with a throw of 67.19 m at Claremont–Mudd–Scripps in Claremont, California.
 Nearly a year to the day of his first title, he not only defended his national javelin title, but he did so in record-breaking fashion.
 VanLiew's throw of 75.55 m set the all-time NCAA Division III record for the new javelin, while shattering the NCAA Championship record, the University of Wisconsin–La Crosse stadium mark, and VanLiew's old Rutgers–Camden program record in the process.

 Rutgers–Camden's men's soccer team went a school-record 37 consecutive games without a loss, a record that spanned the 2012 and 2013 seasons.
 The team compiled a 32–0–5 record during that time, the eighth-longest streak in NCAA Division III men's soccer history.
 The team earned a trip to the NCAA Division III National Championship for the first time in program history by defeating Loras College, 3–2, in overtime on Dec.
 6, 2013, in San Antonio, Texas.
 The unbeaten streak came to an end on Dec.
 7, 2013, in a 2–1 double-overtime loss to Messiah College in the NCAA Division III National Championship.
 The men's soccer team won three consecutive NJAC titles and in 2013 finished ranked No. 3 in the D3soccer.com Top 25 and No. 4 in the NSCAA national poll.